flybasis/searchapi.docs/docs/index.md

   surcharge: number; // amount of surcharge in USD
   points: number;
-  program: string; // iata code of the frequent flyer program };
+  program: string; // iata code of the frequent flyer program
+  basis: {             // bookability information about the flight
+    bookable: boolean; // indicates whether this flight is bookable via Flybasis
+    cpm: number;       // the cpm @ which the flight is bookable via Flybasis }
+};

 export enum Cabins {